Classification of tight contact structures on small Seifert fibered L-spaces: Characteristic covectors, tightness, and full paths

 For the second claim, suppose on the contrary the middle signs on some $v'$ are positive.
 Changing the sign of its last generator (from positive to negative) forces a switch of all the signs in the following chain (if any) of dual $-2$'s (to preserve dual evaluations).
 Then, this influences the evaluation on the next non-$(-2)$ dual vertex $w'$, which can be corrected by changing one of its later generators from positive to negative.
 If the middle generators of $w'$ are already negative or if we get them all negative by the current turn, we have found (independent of further changes) a manifold-side vertex which starts at positive (second last) generator in $v'$ and has all further signs negative.
 If by the change of one middle generator not all of them are negative, the vector is non-presentable by the first part.
 If all generators of $w'$ are positive, and we turn the last one, we need to repeat the same argument with $w'$ in place of $v'$.
 It remains to check whether we could get presentable result by correcting only starting and last generators of all following (necessarily, fully positive) dual vertices.
 But if not before, the process ends in non-presentable, giving $(+-\cdots -)$ on the last manifold vertex. \endproof

-Distant look at the full-path steps reveals that the above turns in the center (calling them turns as they -- among other -- turn first vertex signs on one of the manifold legs) are the only significant ones in following possible changes on manifold vectors, and by that, in presentations.
-Therefore, we may concentrate only on the reduced path, i.e. assuming that after each central turn also all $-2\PD$-steps on legs are finished.
-In particular, we see that in the reduced path every presentation is represented by a single covector.
+To sum up, the central turns are the only significant steps in following possible changes on manifold vectors, and by that, in presentations.
+We may assume that after each central turn also all $-2\PD$-steps on legs are finished.

-On the other hand, the ends of a full path are determined by the steps needed just after a central turn.